banane-io/PDB/README.md

 * Download and install Ruby on Rails here : http://rubyonrails.org/download/
 * Clone or fork the project.
-* Go to our Waffle project and assign yourself a task or create one and work on it.
+* Go to our Waffle project and assign yourself a task, or create one and work on it.

 What We Need
 ===
-We would currently need someone to tutor us in the best practices for Rails.
-We both are new to the framework and language so our code is still not clean enough.
+We currently need someone to tutor us in the best practices for Rails.
+We are both new to the framework and the language, so our code still isn't clean enough.
 We do not have good tests and we're still in the learning curve.

-We will need help with the layout and look of the site.
-We're both programmers so ou forte is not design.
-Feel free to propose some improvements desgins wise.
+We will need help with the layout and the aesthetics of the site.
+We're both programmers so our forte is not design.
+Feel free to suggest some improvements design wise.